axelvaldez/radical-companies/_posts/RADICAL COMPANIES/2022-03-17-RADICAL COINs.markdown

 Other things that may affect company value,
 </p>
 <ul>
-<li>As a company creates more value, it gets more revenue, and it generates more COINs.
+<li style="text-align: justify; ">As a company creates more value, it gets more revenue, and it generates more COINs.
 The revenue COINs are allocated according to each person’s broad contributions.
 Co-owners decide what is a broad contribution according to the value they perceive.</li>
-<li>If a company walks away from debt,<sup id="fnref23"><a href="#fn23" rel="footnote">23</a></sup> it’s reputation goes down, and its COINs go down in value.</li>
+<li style="text-align: justify; ">If a company walks away from debt,<sup id="fnref23"><a href="#fn23" rel="footnote">23</a></sup> it’s reputation goes down, and its COINs go down in value.</li>
-<li>As a company retires debt, its reputation goes up, and its COINs go up in value.</li>
+<li style="text-align: justify; ">As a company retires debt, its reputation goes up, and its COINs go up in value.</li>
-<li>If the reputation and value of a company goes up, its COINs go down in risk.
+<li style="text-align: justify; ">If the reputation and value of a company goes up, its COINs go down in risk.
 Those who took its COINs when they were high risk now have more desirable COINs.
 The upside spreads throughout society.</li>
-<li>Companies that are constantly creating debt and not retiring it, will find themselves isolated.
+<li style="text-align: justify; ">Companies that are constantly creating debt and not retiring it, will find themselves isolated.
 Their COINs will get riskier and riskier and they will be acceptable to fewer and fewer people.
 Hopefully, they will see guidance and help from others.</li>
 </ul>

 <h2>TA-DA!</h2>